 - Help available 24 hours a day.
 With staff and licensed nurses available 24/7 to help with safety, care, and support as needed, assisted living provides reassurance for both residents and their families.

 - Social and wellness activities.
-In addition to receiving daily care and support, assisted living residents are free to spend their days as they choose, just as they always have.
+In addition to receiving daily care and support, assisted living residents are free to spend their days as they choose.
 They participate in hobbies, clubs, and fitness classes, attend community events, and enjoy delicious, nutritious dining with their fellow residents.

-Some assisted living communities also have memory care areas designed for residents living with Alzheimer’s disease or dementia.
-Assisted living memory care communities offer a range of supportive and stimulating activities and programs, including music, art, and pet therapies, movement-based programs, and conversation-based activities to encourage communication and connection.
+Some assisted living communities also offer dedicated memory support areas designed for residents living with Alzheimer’s disease or dementia.
+Assisted living memory care communities offer a range of supportive and stimulating activities and programs, including music, art, and interactive therapies, movement-based programs, and conversation-based activities to encourage communication and connection.

 What is the right choice for you or your loved one?